codeclinic/wp-spamfree/tags/1.5.2/readme.txt

 4. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post](http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).

 = Changelog =
-Version 1.5.3, released 02/27/08:

-* Minor upgrade that improves compatibility and code efficiency.

 Version 1.5, released 02/25/08:

 * Improved spam protection!